BIO 385 — Comparative Invertebrate Zoology

 Extra Credit Options

 Students may, if they wish, complete one or more of the following Extra Credit options.
 Students may earn a maximum of 75 extra credit points.
 Students successfully completing multiple options will have their extra credit points capped at 75, even if the points earned on the combined projects exceeds 75 points in total.
+(Other extra credit points on quizzes or exams will not be affected by this limit.)

 Option 1.
 Online Lab Reviews.